osiris-code/osiris/docs/hidden/reference/Electro-Magnetic_Field.md

 field of type "dipole" is set to the value at the dipole position.
 See the parameters *dipole_e_m* and *dipole_e_x0* for further details.

-**n_subcycle** specifies the number of time steps over which the code will average the electro-magnetic fields for the slower species.
-Values of 1 or less for this parameter turn sub cycling off.
-Also check the sub cycle parameter in the species section.
-Note that this is still at an experimental stage, and the physics hasn't been properly tested.
-The code should, however, run ok.

 **solver** allows the user to choose from variations of the field solver.
 This has an impact on the actual dispersion relation that is solved.
 Valid options are: